 If you specify a location through the diagnosticServers configuration parameter, packet capture (.pcap) files are uploaded to that location.
-(For details, see Table 25 on page 136.)
+(For details, see .)
 If your installation does not have a diagnosticServers path configured, by default the .pcap files from the capture operation are uploaded to the following directory on the Headquarters server: